Absolute Radio 00s: Transmissions

 The London DAB slot occupied by Absolute Radio 00s was initially occupied by The Groove (later Virgin Radio Groove), then by Virgin Radio Xtreme from September 2005; this was renamed Absolute Xtreme in 2008 and closed in 2009, replaced by Absolute Radio 80s; when the 80s service moved to Digital One, Absolute Radio 90s took the slot, and when the 90s service also went national, Absolute Radio 00s was launched.

 In 2011 it was confirmed by Ofcom that to accommodate the launch of new sister station Absolute Radio 70s, the reduction of the broadcast bitrate of Absolute Radio 00s would be permitted, resulting in the station moving from stereo to mono broadcasts.

 In December 2014, Absolute Radio 00s was removed from Switch London as part of a wider raft of changes to Bauer's DAB offerings.
 Absolute Radio 00s continues to be available nationally online as previously.

 On 9 May 2020, a DAB+ broadcast of Absolute Radio 00s was made available to the London area over the CE London digital multiplex - the space for this was created the previous day (for the Absolute Radio 40s pop-up) by reducing the bandwidth allocated to the relay of Absolute Radio on the multiplex.
 From 28 April 2021, the broadcast of AR 00s on CE London switched from stereo DAB+ to a mono DAB service, using the capacity freed up by the removal of Absolute Radio from the multiplex two days prior.
+After three years in mono, AR 00s reverted to stereo DAB+ in April 2024 as part of measures to relocate Hits Radio London to the CE multiplex; this was followed in September 2024 by the addition of Absolute Radio 00s and Absolute Radio 10s to DAB in a number of areas around the UK, in many cases replacing other Bauer stations (chiefly, but not exclusively, those simulcast on Sound Digital in the DAB+ format).